MarcusAllenYoung/NOC-Operations-Simulation/README.md

 A physical networking project that simulates a fictional Bank branch network being remotely monitored and supported by a NOC technician at a Managed Service Provider (MSP).

-## 🔗 About the Project
+## 📖 About the Project

-This project simulates a fictional retail store branch network, built and operated the way a NOC technician at an MSP would support a real client site.

-The branch runs on physical Cisco routing and switching equipment.
-It begins as a standalone network and expands in phases to include Internet connectivity, remote monitoring, centralized logging, alerting, and a full ticketing workflow.

-The monitoring server is intentionally placed outside the branch network on the upstream network and uses LibreNMS to monitor the router and switch.
-This simulates how an MSP can remotely monitor a client's network without a technician physically on-site.
+This project simulates a small bank branch operated by **Carolina Crest Bank** and remotely supported by **Vertex Network Solutions**, a managed service provider (MSP).
+Both organizations are fictional and were created for this lab simulation.

+**Carolina Crest Bank — Branch 01** represents the client site.
+The branch contains the physical Cisco router, switch, and end-user workstation that make up the network being supported.

+**Vertex Network Solutions** represents the MSP and Network Operations Center (NOC).
+From the NOC environment, the branch network is remotely monitored using LibreNMS, centralized syslog, and other management tools.

+The **ISP / Upstream Network** provides external connectivity between the branch network and the remote monitoring environment, as well as Internet access for the branch.

+The project is built in phases: first establishing the branch network, then adding upstream connectivity, remote monitoring and alerting, and finally incident response and ticketing.

-Once the network is fully built and monitored, controlled failures are introduced to generate realistic incidents.
-Each incident is detected through a monitoring alert or simulated user report, documented as a trouble ticket, and worked from start to finish: investigated, troubleshot, restored, verified, and closed.
+Once the network is operational and monitored, controlled failures are introduced to simulate support incidents.
+These incidents are detected through monitoring alerts, documented in trouble tickets, investigated, troubleshot, resolved, verified, and closed.

+The goal of this project is to practice the day-to-day work of an entry-level NOC technician supporting a remote client site, rather than simply configuring a network and considering it finished.

 **The goal of this project is to practice the day-to-day work of an entry-level NOC technician at an MSP, not just build a network and consider it finished.**